kasraprime/kasraprime.github.io/Hugo/content/blog/note-taking.md

 Basically, you have to swap `\[([^\]]*)\]\(([^\]\)#.]*)\)` with `[$1]($2.org)`

-#### Move all markdown files to a single directory one directory above Knowledge such as ../all\\\_knowledge {#move-all-markdown-files-to-a-single-directory-one-directory-above-knowledge-such-as-dot-dot-all-knowledge}
+#### Move all markdown files to a single directory one directory{#move-all-markdown-files-to-a-single-directory-one-directory-above-knowledge-such-as-dot-dot-all-knowledge}

 ```sh
     find . -name \*.md -type f -exec mv {} ../all_knowledge \;